psybers/actual-helpers/README.md

 squareFootage:1600
 ```

-"compCount" defaults to 25 for higher accuracy.  "propertyType" defaults to "Single Family".
+`compCount` defaults to 25 for higher accuracy.  `propertyType` defaults to "Single Family".
 See https://developers.rentcast.io/reference/property-types for other options.

 Optionally, you can also specify if you only own a portion of the home by